 Table 3.4 summarizes available risk assessments and classifications of B. chinensis.
 Two previous assessments assessing the risk of B. chinensis were carried out by Breedveld (2015).
 Breedveld (2015) applied both the Harmonia+ and ISEIA protocols using the same information.
 The risk prioritisation using the ISEIA protocol resulted in a score of 10 for B. chinensis (moderate environmental risk).
-This score is one point higher than the risk score allocated to B. chinensis during the ISEIA assessment carried out in this report.
-However, the risk classifications are the same (moderate).
-The higher score originates from the subcategory interference and exploitation competition which was allocated a high (3) score by Breedveld (2015).
-Breedveld (2015) justify this high score by stating:
+This score is the same as the risk score allocated to B. chinensis during the ISEIA assessment in this report.
+However, Breedveld (2015) allocated a high (3) score to the subcategory interference and exploitation competition.
+Breedveld (2015) justifies this high score by stating: